libos/libos.github.io/source/_posts/2015-11-12-a-wonderful-new-start.md

 description: "I am so happy, my dear friend, so absorbed in the exquisite sense of mere tranquil existence, that I neglect my talents."
 date: 2015-01-05 21:41:47
 comments: true
-description: "A wonderful serenity has taken possession of my entire soul"
+description: "A whole new start"
 keywords: "welcome, wonderful, jekyll, friend"
 category: welcome
 tags: